virtualabishek/bit-6th-sem/management-information-system/lesson-4.md

 ## Privacy and Information Rights

 ### Fair Information Practices (FIP)
-Most American and European privacy law is based on a regime called Fair Information Practices (FIP) first set forth in a report written in 1973 by a federal government advisory committee[1].
+Most American and European privacy law is based on a regime called Fair Information Practices (FIP) first set forth in a report written in 1973 by a federal government advisory committee.

 ### European Directive on Data Protection
-In Europe, privacy protection is much more stringent than in the United States[1].
-Unlike the United States, European countries do not allow businesses to use personally identifiable information without consumers' prior consent[1].
-Informed consent can be defined as consent given with knowledge of all the facts needed to make a rational decision[1].
+In Europe, privacy protection is much more stringent than in the United States.
+Unlike the United States, European countries do not allow businesses to use personally identifiable information without consumers' prior consent.
+Informed consent can be defined as consent given with knowledge of all the facts needed to make a rational decision.

 ### Internet Challenges to Privacy